-Only two parameters are mandatory to enable the load balancing VNF.
+Three parameters are mandatory to enable the load balancing VNF.
+These three will be configured in a single field.
 During instantiation, under Custom attributes.
-If both of the following attributes are filled, the load balancer will be enabled.
+If all three attributes are present in the field, the load balancer will be enabled.

 HAProxy supports a monitoring web page that shows information of all the backends.
 This feature is disabled by default.
 In order to enable it, these two parameters must be filled:

 LB USER: Username for the load balancer's management portal

 LB PASSWORD: Password for the load balancer's management portal